eic/EicToyModel/README.md

 be able to build the functional bootstrap Docker images for either Centos, or Ubuntu or Fedora (see the Linux section below) and run the codes in a container environment.

-It is indeed not possible to cover any Linux or MacOS installation in a short README.
+It is indeed not possible to cover every Linux or MacOS installation in a short README.
 The codes were tested on MacOS Catalina (natively), and on Centos 7, Fedora 3.0 and Ubuntu eoan (in a Docker container).
 A number of ROOT versions from 6.14.04 to 6.20.04 were tried out.
 Compilers: from gcc 4.8.5 to gcc 9.3.1, as well as clang 11.0.3 .
 Various versions of cmake 3.